 Red Curry Chicken

 Once the curry is done simmering, add the broccoli and rest of the chilis in, stir to combine.
 I love to garnish with fresh basil, cilantro, and extra chiles for spice.

 I serve the red curry chicken along with a bowl of white rice.
 I use either jasmine or basmati rice.
 Cook it following the package instructions.

-I hope you and your taste buds enjoy this red curry chicken!
+I hope you and your taste buds enjoy this Thai red curry chicken!

 Love Asian flavors?
 Check out these other recipes:

 - Vegetable Lo-Mein

 Made this recipe and loved it?
 Leave a star rating below!